 Pouring boiling water down your drains can remove a clog.

 Just water can’t help you remove a clog, whether it’s boiling or not.
 If the drain is clogged because of hair or other small debris, the drain should be snaked.
 Your garbage disposal is trickier.
 Anything that is fibrous or tough, you should avoid putting down your disposal.
 Grease and coffee grounds can also clog the pipes that lead from your sink.
-For an expert’s opinion, you can always call the professionals at Total Plumbing!
+If you are wondering how to unclog a sink effectively, call our Dallas plumbing experts.
+We will be happy to assist you!

 Ice cubes can be put in the disposal to sharpen the blades.